 – Inappropriate physical contact or unwelcome sexual attention.

 These are all things that have no place at the Big Design conference.
 We expect attendees to act in a way that’s a positive representation to the community at-large.
 Anyone asked to stop harassing behavior will be expected to stop immediately.
 If not, appropriate action will be taken by conference staff, security, and/or law enforcement.

 Conference staff and volunteers will provide any of the following should the need arise:

 – Expulsion from the conference, including the hotel (where appropriate)

 – Escorts to and from venues

 – Mediation of conflicts relevant to Big Design Conference event and/or policy

 – Contacting security or law enforcement

 – Assistance to any Big Design attendees with special needs

 Whether you are a volunteer, speaker, sponsor, or attendee, you must agree to behave appropriately or we’ll ask you to leave.
-In fact, we train our volunteers and speakers to be professional when they are working with us.
 You can help, too, by looking around and letting us know if some one’s behavior is negatively affecting our culture.